chase-lab/biodiv-patterns-course-2022/week 2/4 - Thursday/readme.md

 # Project

-Log in here, at the times below to get help: https://meet.jit.si/ChaseLabSocialDistancingLunchBreak
+Log in here, at the times indicated for you group, to get help: https://meet.jit.si/ChaseLabSocialDistancingLunchBreak

 ## 11:00h - 11:30h